edwinsatya/mini-google/README.md

 - Loading component : `handle process if fetching data api not finished, iam using react-spinners`

+- Design pattern : `for develop this project iam using concept 'Atomic Design (atoms, molecules, organism)' for easy to maintenance the project`

 ### Integration Test

 - npm run test -> press 'a' (for all test)